Dev-Rahul07/Git_GitHub/README.md

 to get code from github to my local we use git pull cmd

 git pull origin main(from origin to main)

+basacilly in a company there is a one main baranch and every dev creating there branch and complate there story and marge to main branch..

+creating new brance -
+git branch devA(branch name)
+its exct replica of main  branch

+git checkout Dev1 ->Going to Dev1 Branch